Pothulapati/website/content/blog/copilot.md

 I personally found Claude (even while being outside the editor and getting limited manual copy-pasted context) to be quite better than Copilot for many of my problems.

+This gave rise to so many similar offerings like [Cody](https://sourcegraph.com/cody), etc who were able to provide the user with an option to choose the model they want (including Sonnet).

-Now they have added support for other models (but they are still called "Beta" and are not the defaults).
-I'm not sure how users would find this appealing, knowing that Copilot has some bias toward using less effective models.
+Now they have added support for other models (but they are still called "Beta" 😅 and are not the defaults).
+I'm not sure how users would find this appealing, knowing that Copilot has defaulted to the less effective models.

 ## 3. Wrong Agentic Abstraction